naowalrahman/groqqo/README.md

 python app.py
 ```

-**Note:** If you get an error from the groq client, try running on python 3.12.
+**Note:** If you get an error from the Groq client, try running on python 3.12.